top of page

 1933 SWDFL CLUB PLAYERS LIST

-Ganmain: Ron Sims (capt), Harold Brown (vice-capt), David Allamby, P. Ballantine, Alf Bean, A. Brown, N. Buchanan, Frank, Martin and Paddy Carroll, Stan Cox, Frank and Jack Crozier, Frank Culhane, Jack Green, Clon Heath, A. Hill, H. Hubbard, Fred Kember, Garney Logan, H. McGrath, J. Murphy, D. Noonan, Bill Smith.
+Ganmain: Ron Sims (capt), Harold Brown (vice-capt), David Allamby, P. Ballantine, Alf Bean, A. Brown, N. Buchanan, Frank, Martin and Paddy Carroll, Stan Cox, Frank and Jack Crozier, Frank Culhane, Jack Green, Clon Heath, A. Hill, Harry Hubbard, Fred Kember, Garney Logan, H. McGrath, J. Murphy, D. Noonan, Bill Smith.

-Grong Grong: Jim Rava (capt), Mat Bicket, Cecil and Les Blackett, Jack Catlin, Don Ceely, Claud Chesney, F Corboy, R Cox, P Dalrymple, R. Guymer, L Harradine, J and W Hazelman, Arthur Hodges, Joe Ferguson, W Longford, Hugh Kerr, L McQualter, Vince and S. Mitchell, Len Powell, L and R Ratcliffe, R. Rava, Dick Reed, C and R Reynolds, P Russell, Bert Sheather, H Spencer, B. Taylor.
+Grong Grong: Jim Rava (capt), Mat Bicket, Cecil and Les Blackett, Jack Catlin, Don Ceely, Claud Chesney, F Corboy, R Cox, P Dalrymple, R. Guymer, L Harradine, J and W Hazelman, Arthur Hodges, Joe Ferguson, W Longford, Hugh Kerr, L McQualter, Vince and S. Mitchell, Len Powell, L and R Ratcliffe, R. Rava, Dick Reed, Col and R Reynolds, P Russell, Bert Sheather, H Spencer, B. Taylor.

 Leeton: Lionel Hastie (capt), Billy Speakman, Alan Borger, Roy Burt, Len Byrnes, Jack Day, Frank Doran, P Fromholtz, E. and Mick Graham, Stan Greenham, Arthur Harding, Cecil "Scroggs" Hopley, Eric Justice, Tom Kelly, Eddie Luhrs, Mick Miller, Bob Monfries, Noel Mooney, Harold Payten, Jack Schwab, Ernie Smith, Ralph Smith, Charlie Taylor, Albert Wiseman, Ritchie Younger.